An image is a virtual machine setup for SciServer Compute, which comes pre-installed with important data analysis packages.

 OlsonNamesfunction in R

-To see the full list of packages this includes, open a terminal and run the following command:
+To see the full list of packages in the CentOS Development Tools package group, open a terminal and run the following command:

 curl http://mirror.centos.org/centos/7/os/x86_64/repodata/repomd.xml 2>/dev/null | sed -r 's#xmlns[^=]*?="[^"]*"##g' | xmllint --xpath "repomd/data[@type='group']/location/@href" -|sed -e 's#href="#http://mirror.centos.org/centos/7/os/x86_64/#' -e 's/"//' |xargs -n1 wget -O- -q | xmllint --xpath "comps/group/id[.='development']/parent::group/packagelist/packagereq[@type!='optional']" - | sed -e 's##\n#g' -e 's#